 - Enroll in POSC 550.
 During course selection for the Spring semester, you should enroll in POSC 550 (Independent Research) on Banner.
 To enroll in POSC 550, you will need your thesis advisor to sign an enrollment form and then you need to submit that form to the Registrar’s Office.
 If you receive honors, this will be converted to an honors notation on your transcript.
 If you decide, for any reason, not to pursue an honors project, or if your project is not awarded honors, you will receive a grade for an Independent Research project from your thesis advisor.

 - Complete and submit an Intent to Pursue Honors form.
-After enrolling in POSC 550, the student should download, complete, and submit the Intent to Pursue Honors form available here: *LINK*.
+After enrolling in POSC 550, the student should download, complete, and submit the Intent to Pursue Honors form available here: *FORM*.
 This form should be signed by the student, the thesis advisor, the secondary reader (if applicable), and the Department Chair.
 The form should then be submitted to the Department Chair.